Performance infrastructure: the hidden link between strategy and results

 Why neuro-inspired design strengthens performance infrastructure

-If performance infrastructure only works when it’s designed around people, the most robust design approach is one that, by default, anticipates differences by default.
+If performance infrastructure only works when it’s designed around people, the most robust design approach is one that anticipates cognitive differences from the outset.

 The most universal human variable I’ve found – one that reliably connects people and organizational performance – is cognitive style, or neurostyle.
 People differ in how they process information, tolerate ambiguity, generate ideas, evaluate risk, communicate, and regain energy.
 These differences are not marginal; they are fundamental to how work gets done.